Prevocational – PGY1/PGY2 training requirements

 A community-based clinical attachment is an educational experience in a community-focused service in which the intern is engaged in caring for the patient and managing their illness in the context of their family and community.

-From November 2021 all interns will be required to complete a community-based attachment (CBA) as one of their eight clinical attachments during prevocational medical training.
+All interns are required to complete a community-based attachment (CBA) as one of their eight clinical attachments during prevocational medical training.

 Definition of a community based attachment [PDF, 526 KB]